Dutch send Patriots to guard Turkey from Syria missile threat

 NATO approved Turkey's request for Patriots in early December in what it called a purely defensive move.

-Syria, Iran and Russia have criticised NATO's decision, but Middendorp denied that sending the Patriots carried any risk of escalation or of NATO getting dragged into the Syrian conflict.
+Syria, Iran and Russia have criticized NATO's decision, but Middendorp denied that sending the Patriots carried any risk of escalation or of NATO getting dragged into the Syrian conflict.

 The Dutch Patriots will be stationed around Turkey's fourth largest city of Adana, which is 120 km (75 miles) from the Syrian border, so it would be out of the Patriots' range to hit a target over Syrian territory, according to Middendorp.